jadudm/18f-blinkie/docs/index.md

 ### Download

 Now, click download.
 This will take a moment, and it will offer up a .UF2 file.
-The details of this are kinda awesome (if you're me), and possibly still kinda awesome if you're you.
-I will refrain from explaining all the awesome, however.
-For now, it is enough to say that this file is the code that runs on the QtPy.
+While therer is a great deal of awesome packed into that file, it is enough to say right now that this file contains the code that runs on the QtPy.

 Find the file in your Downloads folder.